atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-MVTec-CAPSULE/README.md

 <br>
 <b>Data Augmentation Strategy</b><br>
-To address the limited size of images and masks of <b>capsule</b> subset of the MVTec dataset, we used our offline augmentation tool <a href="https://github.com/sarah-antillia/ImageMask-Dataset-Offline-Augmentation-Tool">
+To address the limited size of images and masks of <b>capsule</b> subset of the MVTec dataset, we used our offline augmentation tools <a href="https://github.com/sarah-antillia/ImageMask-Dataset-Offline-Augmentation-Tool">
 ImageMask-Dataset-Offline-Augmentation-Tool</a> and
 <a href="https://github.com/sarah-antillia/Barrel-Image-Distortion-Tool">Barrel-Image-Distortion-Tool</a>
 to augment the subset.